Website Feedback – Report a bug

 Planned burn notification

-The planned burn program list is indicative and may change or be added to.
-The interactive burn area map also provides details of proposed upcoming planned burns.
+The interactive burn area map also provides details of proposed upcoming and recently completed planned burns.
+This information may change.

 Using the planned burn area map

-• Lower Mooloolah River Environment Reserve, Palmview - 21 July 2023
+• Lower Mooloolah River Environment Reserve, Claymore Road / Laxton Road, Palmview - 19 September 2024

 Fire and ecological management